privatezero/Blog-Materials/audiorecorder_blog.md

 <img src="https://github.com/privatezero/Blog-Materials/raw/master/post_trim.png" width="400">

 To test the robustness of digitization quality I used the global analysis tools in the free trial version of Wavelab.
 After some hiccups early in the process I have been pleased to find that my tool is performing reliably with no dropped samples!
-(Right now it is using a pretty large buffer, and one of my next steps will be to test how far I can roll that back).
+(Right now it is using a pretty large buffer.
+This contributes to latency, especialy when only capturing one channel.
+One of my next steps will be to test how far I can roll that back while adding variable buffering depending on capture choices).

 Overall this has been a very fun process, and has accomplished the goal of ‘Professional Development’ in several ways.
 I have been able to gain more experience both with scripting and with manipulating media streams.
 Since the project is based on the AMIA Open Source Github site, I have been able to learn more about managing collaborative projects in an open-source context.
 While initially intimidating, it has been exciting to work on a tool in public and benefit from constant feedback and support.
 Plus, at the end of the day I am left with a free and open tool that fulfills my audio archiving needs!